OLYMPIA: A Simulation Framework for Evaluating the Concrete Scalability of Secure Aggregation Protocols: Case Studies

 \section{Case Studies}

-This section describes our implementations of four secure aggregation protocols in \system.
+This section describes our implementations of six secure aggregation protocols in \system.
 The simplest of these uses secret sharing to add the input vectors (\S~\ref{sec:secret-sharing}); it requires $O(nl)$ per-client communication for $n$ clients and vectors of length $l$, so it is not practical for large $n$ or large $l$.
 The protocols of Stevens et al.~\cite{stevens2022efficient} (\S~\ref{sec:stevens}) and Bonawitz et al.~\cite{bonawitz2017practical} (\S~\ref{sec:bonawitz}) improve per-client communication cost to $O(n + l)$; these protocols work well for large vectors, but not for huge sets of clients.
-Finally, the protocol of Bell et al.~\cite{bell2020secure} (\S~\ref{sec:bell}) improves per-client communication cost even further---to $O( \log n + l)$---making it suitable for large sets of clients.
-The table below summarizes our case studies.
+Finally, the Bell et al.~\cite{bell2020secure} (\S~\ref{sec:bell}), Sharing sharing~\cite{stevens2022secret}, and ACORN~\cite{bell2022acorn} protocols improve per-client communication cost even further---to $O( \log n + l)$---making them suitable for large sets of clients.
+Table~\ref{tbl:casestudies} summarizes our case studies.

-\paragraph{Threat model.} All of our case study protocols can be implemented with either semi-honest or malicious security. \system does not actually simulate malicious parties, and is not designed to evaluate security.
-For our case studies, we implemented the semi-honest variants of all protocols.